EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/www.md

 ### www.parse_html_table

 Parse columns from an HTML table into matlab Package: www Description: Parse columns from an HTML table into matlab.
-The program can not parse tables with colspan parameter
+The program can not parse tables with colspan parameter different than 1.